 During the record-breaking housing boom of the past two years, a drastic under-supply of homes for sale has bedeviled buyers and delighted sellers.
-Now, the squeeze is slowly easing — a shift that could mark the start of a much-anticipated cooling of the white-hot housing market.
+Now, the squeeze is easing — a shift that reflects a much-anticipated cooling of the white-hot housing market.

 A normal market would be a wonderful thing for everybody.

 — Christina PappasVice president at Keyes Co.
 Realtors in Miami and president of the Florida Realtors

 The abnormal conditions of the past two years have been brutal for buyers.
 Because the demand for homes outpaced supply by such a wide margin, buyers have faced month after month of steep price increases.
 In desperation, many home shoppers waded into bidding wars and even waived contingencies for appraisals and inspections.

 Housing economists measure the stockpile of homes for sale in months of supply.
 In January 2022, the number was just 1.6 months, a record low, according to the National Association of Realtors.
 The figure has ticked up each month since, reaching 1.7 months in February, 1.9 months in March and 2.2 months in April.
 In July, the number rose all the way to 3.3 months.

 The real estate rule of thumb says that a balanced market — one that favors neither buyers nor sellers — is characterized by five to six months of supply.
 So 3.3 months is still a seller’s market to be sure.
 But the picture looks much less skewed today than it did a few months ago.

 As the housing market finally cools, economists and financial reporters are throwing around a new phrase: “housing recession.”
 Are we in one?
 Yes and no, says Lawrence Yun, chief economist of the National Association of Realtors.